pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 equivalent to the behavior with `inplace=True` for those methods.
 If users want to make a hard copy, they can call the `copy()` method on the result of the operation.

-Therefore, there is no benefit of keeping the keywords around for these methods.
+Therefore, there is no benefit of keeping the keyword around for these methods.

 To emulate behavior of the `inplace` keyword, we can reassign the result of an operation to the same variable: